Day 1: Navy Pier

 Day 2: Chicago Riverwalk

-Start the day with a group adventure on the water.
-Book the 1-hour Intro Paddle (departs at 10:30 a.m.) with Urban Kayaks for an easy beginner excursion along the Chicago River, or bring your group on the 90-minute Chicago Architecture Foundation River Cruise aboard Chicago's First Lady Cruises to learn about Chicago's incredible history and architecture.
+Start the day with a group adventure on the water at the Chicago Riverwalk.
+Book the 1-hour Intro Paddle (departs at 10:30 a.m.) with Urban Kayaks for an easy beginner excursion along the Chicago River, or bring your group on the 90-minute Chicago Architecture Foundation Center River Cruise aboard Chicago’s First Lady Cruises to learn about Chicago’s incredible history and architecture.

 Nearby, take groups to The Magnificent Mile for a bit of shopping.
 This eight-block stretch between the Michigan Avenue Bridge and Oak Street offers everything from expansive mega-malls to designer boutiques.